Consumer Information and Policies

 For information about current taught degree programmes and other educational and training programmes available at the University, please see our course finder page.

 All students at the University of Leeds sign to agree to follow the General Academic Regulations as part of the registration process.
-These can be viewed using the following link and where you can download the rules and regulations zip file containing the General Academic Regulations pdf file.

 Transfer of credit policies and articulation agreements